 Finally, the IMF’s analysis on public health and education spending does not hold after methodological scrutiny.
 This new research demonstrates that, contrary to IMF findings, its programmes have no effect on education spending and a negative effect on health spending.
 Its results show that entering into an IMF programme decreases public health spending, on average, by 1.7 percentage points as a share of GDP.

 Neglecting sustainable development

-To the contrary, in this paper and many others, the IMF explicitly endorses the development of targeted social assistance.
-In acknowledging the challenges of limited financial resources to fund social protection, the IMF advocates better targeting of the poor, rather than appealing to options consistent with the SDG agenda, such as financing universal social protection systems through greater international partnership (i.e., Goal 17).
+To the contrary, in this paper and many others, the IMF explicitly endorsed the development of targeted social assistance.
+In acknowledging the challenges of limited financial resources to fund social protection, the IMF advocates better targeting of the poor, rather than appealing to options consistent with the SDG agenda, such as financing universal social protection systems through greater international partnership (i.e. Goal 17).